uk1124/Socially-Social/README.md

 This is a Social Media App (Using Firebase).
-In this, User can sign up through google and can upload posts.
-Also the user can like the posts.
+In this, User can sign up through google.
+The user can upload posts and can like the posts.